-The written comprehensive exam is an exam which allows each candidate as much as four hours to address the questions involved.
-The examination is comprised of questions and/or case studies encompassing the program of study and one question addressing the candidate's philosophy of education for Curriculum and Instruction, Instructional Leadership, Initial Licensure or Counseling candidates.
+The written comprehensive examination is an exam which allows each candidate as much as four hours to address the questions involved.
+The examination is comprised of questions and/or case studies encompassing the program of study and one question addressing the candidate's philosophy of education for Curriculum and Instruction, Educational Leadership, Initial Licensure or Counseling candidates.
+The School Leadership Licensure Test (SLLA) is required for Instructional Leadership (IL) majors in lieu of the comprehensive examination.
 The comprehensive examination must be scheduled the last semester of required course work for the Master of Education degree in order to fulfill all requirements for the degree.
 Candidates are not allowed to sit for the exam prior to the last semester of required coursework.
 Upon successful completion of all required coursework and the comprehensive exam, the degree will be conferred.

-A. Philosophy of Education - An important part of the comprehensive exam is the written statement expressing the candidate's philosophy of teaching and learning.
+- a.
+Philosophy of Education An important part of the comprehensive exam is the written statement expressing the candidate's philosophy of teaching and learning.
 It is the first question of the exam and is entitled, "My Philosophy of Education."
-The candidate's response should be three to five pages in length.

-1. Counseling Philosophy Question

-The Counseling candidate's response to the first exam question should be entitled "My Philosophy of Counseling," and should be approximately three to five pages in length.
-It should include, but not necessarily be limited to:

-- a summary of the characteristics/approaches/values of three major counseling approaches, including the major theorist(s) associated with each approach; - b. the candidate's identification of one of those approaches (or a well-defined combination thereof) as their approach of choice, with a clearly articulated set of reasons for that choice, including applicability/usefulness with certain student/client populations; and - c. identification and explanation of areas the candidate perceives to be particularly significant in the practice of counseling (e.g., key ethical/legal issues, factors in building a therapeutic alliance with students/clients, the importance of self-care for counselors, etc.).

-2. Curriculum and Instruction Philosophy of Education Question:
+The candidate's response should be three to five pages in length. - 1.
+Counseling Philosophy Question - The Counseling candidate's response to the first exam question should be entitled "My Philosophy of Counseling," and should be approximately three to five pages in length.
+It should include, but not necessarily be limited to: - a. a summary of the characteristics/approaches/values of three major counseling approaches, including the major theorist(s) associated with each approach; - b. the candidate's identification of one of those approaches (or a well- defined combination thereof) as their approach of choice, with a clearly articulated set of reasons for that choice, including applicability/usefulness with certain student/client populations; and - c. identification and explanation of areas the candidate perceives to be particularly significant in the practice of counseling (e.g., key ethical/legal issues, factors in building a therapeutic alliance with students/clients, the importance of self-care for counselors, etc.). - 2.
+Curriculum and Instruction Philosophy of Education Question: